antononcube/Raku-ML-SparseMatrixRecommender/README.md

 This Raku package, "ML::SparseMatrixRecommender", has different functions for computations of recommendations based on (user) profile or history using Sparse Linear Algebra (SLA).
 The package mirrors the Wolfram Language (WL) implementation, [AAp1].
-There are also corresponding implementations in R and Python; see [AAp2, AAp1].
+There are also corresponding implementations in Python and R; see [AAp6, AAp2].

 The package is based on a certain "standard" Information retrieval paradigm -- it utilizes Latent Semantic Indexing (LSI) functions like IDF, TF-IDF, etc. Hence, the package also has